-1st sex reassignment inmate says women’s prison is ‘torture’
+1st sex reassignment inmate: Women’s prison is torture

 Sacramento, Calif. — The first U.S. inmate to have taxpayer-funded sex reassignment surgery says she’s been mistreated since being transferred to a California women’s prison, where she now has a beard and mustache because officials have denied her a razor.

 In a hand-written federal court filing, convicted killer Shiloh Heavenly Quine called her new housing at the Central California Women’s Facility in Chowchilla a “torture unit.”
 She said she’s unnecessarily isolated from other inmates and denied basic items.

 State officials say she’s being treated like other female inmates.
 All initially are denied privileges like razors and TVs as they are evaluated.

 Quine, 57, had the surgery she had long sought in January and was moved from a men’s prison last month.
 She said she is being treated as if she’s a newly arrived inmate and denied rehabilitation programs and privileges even though she’s been serving a life sentence since 1981.

 Quine is housed alone in a cell but said she still has no privacy to perform required intimate post-operative procedures and is enduring “a restrictive isolation” that is pushing her toward anxiety, depression and sadness.